UncertainMeow/Ubuntu-CloudInit-Docs/README.md

 ## Configuring hardware

-    sudo qm importdisk 8001 noble-server-cloudimg-amd64.img local-zfs
+    qm importdisk 8001 noble-server-cloudimg-amd64.img local-lvm
-    sudo qm set 8001 --scsihw virtio-scsi-pci --virtio0 local-zfs:vm-8001-disk-1,discard=on
+    qm set 8001 --scsihw virtio-scsi-pci --virtio0 local-lvm:vm-8001-disk-1,discard=on
-    sudo qm set 8001 --boot order=virtio0
+    qm set 8001 --boot order=virtio0
-    sudo qm set 8001 --scsi1 local-zfs:cloudinit
+    qm set 8001 --scsi1 local-lvm:cloudinit

-The first command imports that image we downloaded earlier, if your disk storage is not local-zfs (for example local-lvm) then replace it with whatever you wish.
+The first command imports that image we downloaded earlier, if your disk storage is not local-lvm (for example local-lvm) then replace it with whatever you wish.
 Next command attaches the disk to the VM.
 If your disk storage is not on SSDs (which it should be) omit `,discard=on`.
 The third command sets the boot order.
 Fourth adds the cloudinit pseudo-cdrom drive.

 ## Creating the vendor.yaml file for cloudinit
     mkdir /var/lib/vz/snippets
-    cat << EOF | sudo tee /var/lib/vz/snippets/vendor.yaml
+    cat << EOF | tee /var/lib/vz/snippets/vendor.yaml
     #cloud-config
     runcmd:
         - apt update